 Kratom’s use as a drug has only recently been studied.
 As a result, there isn’t a concrete answer to how long do Kratom withdrawal symptoms last.
 Due to its similarities to opioids, the medical community has so far chosen to model the Kratom detox timeline on those more widely studied drugs.

-The first twelve hours: measuring from your last dose, side effects of withdrawal should set in no later than twelve hours later.
+Measuring from your last dose, side effects of withdrawal should set in no later than twelve to 24 hours later.
 However, this number can vary depending on the length of use and dosage.
 The first set of side effects will be mild during this stage.
 Physical symptoms will typically involve loss of appetite, nausea, and a general feeling of illness.
 Mentally, you may feel more on edge and irritable as your body signals it wants another dose.

 First full day to the third full day.
 Of all the Kratom withdrawal stages, this is the worst.
 Your Kratom withdrawal symptoms will increase in severity (read above for the full list) as your body sends its strongest signals for another dose.
 The fear, panic, and pain they cause make it easy to give up and return to the drug, however, by the time this stage ends the worst is usually over.